menu

 Overview

 Sheldon is a tiny village located in the state of Illinois.
 With a population of 942 people and just one neighborhood, Sheldon is the 685th largest community in Illinois.
-Sheldon has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Sheldon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

-When you are in Sheldon, you'll notice that it is more blue-collar than most other communities in America.
-38.47% of Sheldon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Sheldon is generally considered to be a blue-collar town.
+38.47% of the Sheldon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sheldon is a village of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Sheldon who work in sales jobs (19.24%), office and administrative support (10.49%), and healthcare suport services (9.54%).

 Setting & Lifestyle